 All persons entering the pool facility must pay the appropriate admission fee or present proof of a valid season pass or program registration.

-Children under 8 years of age entering the pool facility must be accompanied by someone 13 or over.
+Children under 8 years of age entering the pool facility must be accompanied by a guardian 13 or over.

 Cash register receipts are not valid for re-entry.
 Patrons leaving the pool facility and wishing to return that day must have their hand stamped.

 All sales are final.
-No refunds will be given for admission or merchandise.
+No cash refunds will be given for admission.

 Glass containers, alcoholic beverages and drugs are not permitted on the pool grounds or within the facility.

-Pool furniture is not allowed within 15 feet of the pool side.
+Food and drinks are not permitted within 15 feet of the pool side.

 Use of cameras, video cameras or any device containing camera equipment of any kind is prohibited in all locker rooms and bathrooms.